“… but it’s not sustainable.”

 Non-negotiables are the things that under most circumstances, you will not do.
 I say most circumstances because… well, if you’re caught in a hurricane or something, you’ll likely have to bend the rules.

 But, under most normal circumstances, these things take priority.
 So, for example, a few of our non-negotiables (not all), no matter how intense our life is:

 - No gluten, ever.

 - Busy-ness is not an excuse to eat unhealthy, it’s just a sign we need to eat simply (i.e. smoothies all day long or a store-bought rotisserie chicken with some veggies).

 - Vacations and travel are also not an excuse to eat unhealthy, skip supplements, etc. The last place we want to be is in a foreign place while experiencing an autoimmune flare.

-- We do not keep any products with synthetic fragrance in the house, ever.
+- We do not keep any products with synthetic fragrance in the house.
 Even if they are gifts.

 This set of “rules” (but we don’t really see them as rules) form a strong foundation for our lifestyle and keep us from wavering.
 If it wasn’t for this list of non-negotiables, we would likely cheat or give in way to easily when our stress level is high.

 3. Experiment to establish counteractive protocols and plan ahead for when you don’t get enough sleep, or don’t have access to your usual food, etc.